yakivy/jam/README.md

 ```

 ### Implementation details
-- injection candidates is being searched in `this` instance, so to provide an instance for future injection you need to make it a member of `this`.
+- injection candidates are being searched in `this` instance, so to provide an instance for future injection, you need to make it a member of `this`.
 Examples:
 ```scala
 trait A {
     val a = new A